16 rented garden ideas – genius ways to revamp on a budget without upsetting your landlord

 Garden screens are an ideal solution to revamp your outdoor space.
 They offer a decorative touch but also privacy in small garden or terraces, and can also be used to cover up unsightly bins.

-You can opt for a simple willow screen or something more spectacular like one of these from Screen With Envy.
-Priced at about £100 they come in a range of designs from Moroccan geometrics to floral prints.
+You can opt for a simple willow screen or something more spectacular like one of these from Screen With Envy which come in a range of designs from Moroccan geometrics to floral prints.
 When it's time to move on they can easily be taken with you.

 Fairy lights or solar-powered lighting are an affordable way to add some ambience to your garden.
 Try weaving fairy lights through a garden screen or stringing them across a garden table for a striking garden lighting idea.